Violence against women in the United States: Violence Against Women Act

 On September 13, 1994, President Bill Clinton signed into law the Violence Against Women Act (VAWA), which was drafted by Senator Joe Biden (D-DE) and co-written by Democrat Louise Slaughter.
 The Act granted $1.6 billion of funding for investigating and prosecuting violent crimes directed towards women, making compensation from those convicted automatic and mandatory.
 VAWA was accepted by Congress with bipartisan support, though House Republicans attempted to cut down on funding in 1995.
 VAWA created the Office on Violence Against Women, part of the Department of Justice.

 In 2005, the American Civil Liberties Union expressed that "VAWA is one of the most effective pieces of legislation enacted to end domestic violence, dating violence, sexual assault, and stalking.
 It has dramatically improved the law enforcement response to violence against women and has provided critical services necessary to support women in their struggle to overcome abusive situations".

 In 2013, the VAWA overturned the Supreme Court cases Oliphant vs. Squamish Indian Tribe of 1978 and Duro v.
 Reina which allowed intimate partner violence against Native American women by non-Native people to be prosecuted by tribal courts.
-These new jurisdictional provisions came into effect on March 7, 2015 under Section 904: Tribal Jurisdiction Over Crimes of Domestic Violence and Section 905: Tribal Protection Orders.
+These new jurisdictional provisions came into effect on March 7, 2015, under Section 904: Tribal Jurisdiction Over Crimes of Domestic Violence and Section 905: Tribal Protection Orders.
 Section 904 allows tribes to have jurisdiction over non-Natives who have connections to a tribe given that the non-Native lives on federally-recognized tribal land, is employed on tribal land, or is married to or the partner of a Native American.
 Section 905 provides tribes concurrent jurisdiction with the United States federal government over intimate partner violence.

 Since early 2019, the VAWA has not been extended due to political disputes within the United States Congress.

+Sexual misconduct by police

+Cato ranked sexual misconduct by police officers, or public officials, as the second most prevalent form of police crime.
+Research shows that most victims of police sexual assault and harassment were women, who in many cases were weak to an officer's authority, such as arrestees, confidential informants, incarcerated people, sex workers, and police investigators (young people who were interested in a career in law enforcement).

 Reactions

-In 2011, the United Nations Special Rapporteur on Violence against Women, Rashida Manjoo, reported progress in regards to violence towards women in the United States, though she also made recommendations regarding African and Native Americans, immigrants, military personnel and those who are imprisoned.
+In 2011, the United Nations Special Rapporteur on Violence against Women, Rashida Manjoo, reported progress in regards to violence towards women in the United States, though she also made recommendations regarding African and Native Americans, immigrants, military personnel, and those who are imprisoned.